syncfusion-content/wpf-docs/wpf/SfChart3D/Adornments/Labels.md

  Data points can be easily annotated with labels to help improve the readability of data.

 ## Define Label Content
-SfChart provides the support to customize the label content using [`SegmentLabelContent`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase~SegmentLabelContent.html#) property.
+SfChart3D provides the support to customize the label content using [`SegmentLabelContent`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase~SegmentLabelContent.html#) property.
 This property allows you to define the value to be displayed as adornment label.

 {% tabs %}